-Susan had planned the adult morning program, so they recruited others to reflect on the theme, while holding "our dear friends, the Russells, in our hearts," she said.
+Susan had planned the adult morning program, so they recruited others, while holding "our dear friends, the Russells, in our hearts," she said.

-"We created a Family Camp of about 35 folks-ages four to 90 years-who sang, studied, crafted, recreated, played, prayed and cared for one another in compassionate, faithful ways.
-We left grateful for this 'jewel' of an intergenerational camping experience that embraced families of many configurations," Susan said.
+"We created a Family Camp of 35 folks-ages four to 90 years-who sang, studied, crafted, recreated, played, prayed and cared for one another in compassionate, faithful ways," Susan said.